Negativity Spreads Faster: A Large-Scale Multilingual Twitter Analysis on the Role of Sentiment in Political Communication: Data Collection

 \subsection{Main 2021 MP Twitter Corpus}

 To compile our 2021 dataset, we extracted tweets from the members of parliament of the three sovereign countries analysed, i.e., Greece, Spain and UK and their devolved parliaments.
-Table \ref{tab:tweets_collected} displays the total number of tweets collected for each of the months under study for all considered parliaments.
+Figure \ref{fig:tweets_collected} displays the total number of tweets collected for each of the months under study for all considered parliaments\footnote{Table \ref{tab:tweets_collected} of the Appendix provides more detailed results}.